meppent/paradigm-ctf-2022-writeup/just-in-time/README.md

 #####[64A5bff]]##############[######
 ```

 Note that the last `[` opcode is at the same index as the same opcode in the first input program.
 We put our code `64A5bff` in a loop in order to escape this sequence: if we do not affect the memory, we will never enter in any loop.
 We took care of closing all the opened square bracket except the last one.
-Note that we had to add another `]` because as explained [here](#1-pseudo-opcodes-dont-escape-the-following-characters), the byte `5b` will be considered as the begining of a loop even if it is after the pseudo-opcode `A`.
+Note that we had to add another `]` because as explained [here](#1-pseudo-opcodes-dont-escape-the-following-characters), the byte `5b` will be considered as the beginning of a loop even if it is after the pseudo-opcode `A`.
 If we try to compile this input program, we obtain the following EVM bytecode:

 ```
 0x60006180005b5b5b5b5b5b5b8051630000001a57630000004a565bdead64beef8051615bff0181525b80516300000037576300000043565bdeadffbeef6300000028565b630000000b565b5b5b5b5b5b5b5b5b5b5b5b5b5b5b5b80516300000068576300000038565b5b5b5b5b5b5b5b00
 ```

 We see that the opcode on which we would like to jump (a `5b` (`JUMPDEST`) before a `ff` (`SELFDESTRUCT`)) is at the index 35.
 But we want it to be at the index 56, because it is where our modified `JUMP` goes.
-We can replace some `#` opcodes at the begining by others input opcodes in order to add more bytecode at the begining, and to shift the index of the `JUMPDEST` to the right.
+We can replace some `#` opcodes at the beginning by others input opcodes in order to add more bytecode at the beginning, and to shift the index of the `JUMPDEST` to the right.
 The only restriction on the input opcodes is that we can't use those that affect the memory (because we need it to be untouched to avoid entering the loops).
 With some tries or computations, we find that the following input program puts the `JUMPDEST` at the index 56 and works fine:

 ```
 ,-<##[64A5bff]]##############[######